ErikEJ/SqlCeToolbox/README.md

 Follow me on Twitter: [@ErikEJ](http://twitter.com/ErikEJ)

 In order to build the source code, you can use Visual Studio 2015.
 You will also need the SQL Server Compact 3.5 SP2 and 4.0 runtimes installed.
+To debug, make SqlCeToolbox the startup project, and ensure Debug, x86 (not AnyCPU)
 # Documentation

 [Getting started](https://github.com/ErikEJ/SqlCeToolbox/wiki)